• Skip to primary navigation

 • Combine all-purpose flour, rice flour, and baking powder in a separate bowl.

 • Drain the squid and transfer them to the flour mixture.
-Coat them evenly and shake off any excess.
+Coat them evenly and shake off any excess flour.

 • Set a small, wide-mouthed pot over high heat, then add an inch of oil.
 Dip a wooden spoon handle or chopstick to check when it's hot and ready—it should steadily bubble around it.
 If using a thermometer, aim for 375° F (190° C).

-• Use a skimmer or slotted spoon to quickly remove the batch from the oil.
+• Use a spider or slotted spoon to quickly remove the batch from the oil.

 Video